alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 ## Languages, Libraries, Lessons Learned

 The main library I learned and used in this project was the Scipy library.
 I found out about the different integration methods you can call from this library.
-Additonally, in the future I will have to consider the error accumulated from the method I use for simulation projects and whether the conservation of energy in the system would be an issue.
+Additionally, in the future I will have to consider the error accumulated from the method I use for simulation projects and whether the conservation of energy in the system would be an issue.

 ## Timekeeping